 In trend terms, approvals for private sector houses rose 0.8% in March.
 Private sector house approvals rose in Victoria (1.8%) and Queensland (1.5%), but fell in Western Australia (2.1%) and New South Wales (0.2%).
 Private house approvals were flat in South Australia.

-In seasonally adjusted terms, total dwellings rose by 2.6% in March, driven by a 6.1% increase in private sector dwellings excluding houses.
-Private sector houses rose 1.1% in seasonally adjusted terms.
 The value of total building approved fell 0.6 per cent in March, in trend terms, and has fallen for six months.
 The value of residential building rose 0.4 per cent while non-residential building fell 2.5 per cent.